khatwaniNikhil/SystemDesign/JWT.md

 ## Drawbacks
 1. session data lookup from db for every http request does not scale well in high loads.
 2. sticky sessions also won't be scalable
+3. centralised storage of token need to scale to serve the needs of horizontal scalable backend cluster

 # JWT
 1. eliminates db calls for session data lookup altogether